 "No More Late Fees" ("Star Wars Episode 3: Revenge Of The Sith")

-Yeah, I know I should have been up to the challenge, but my timeline was limited and I did in fact try dozens of times (so much so that I'm sure I caused a tree to die an unnecessary death) but it just didn't click for me.
+Yeah, I know I should have been up to the challenge, but my timeline was limited and I did in fact try a dozen of times (so much so I'm sure I caused a tree to die an unnecessary death) but it just didn't click for me.
 And rather than turn in another hap-hazard drawing again like I did for "Kingdom of Heaven", I chose to do the next best thing.

 While I liked Tony's drawings with Star Wars themes in the past, there was three things I felt he was missing: Erik in an actual Jedi outfit, R2-D2, and one of my favorite characters, Aayla Secura (don't get me wrong, Mace Windu is bad-ass all the way, but Aayla has always been the unappreciated Jedi).
 And rather than go with a theme, I drew the three of them together and worked out a setting which I thought was appropriate.

-Ink Smudges: Well, as a change of pace to the last couple of Blockbuster pictures, Jake actually gave me a picture that had a background.
+Ink Smudges: Well, as a change of pace to the last couple of Blockbuster pictures, Jake actually gave me a picture which had a background.
 It was more than just the characters standing static in the foreground and blank white in the background.
 This time he decided to give me a break and give me a complete picture.
 Too bad I didn't use his backgrounds.

 You see, the picture he supplied had the three characters standing on what appeared to be a "rocky" landscape with boulders and a blank sky.
 A Jedi starfighter was flying by.
 At once when I saw this picture I felt that it was a bit too close to our previous picture for Star Wars Episode 2.
 Of course it wasn't the same, but there were similarities.
-So for the better half of the week I was crunching my brain trying to think of what I was going to do for a background.
-Was there some place in the prequel trilogy were this scene could take place, and make sense?
+So for the better half of that week I was crunching my brain trying to think of what I was going to do for a background.
+Was there some place in the prequel trilogy were this scene could take place and make sense?
 Taking inspiration from both Episode 2 and the videogame adaptation for Episode 3 I settled on the Jedi Library.

 After downloading quite a few pieces of reference I sat down to re-create a background that I admittedly put more effort into than I did the main characters themselves.
 I think it came out very well.